ClementCaton/ALGOSUP_2022_Project_3_A/README.md

 ```

-The above example automatically opens the browser with the following image:
+The above example automatically opens the browser with the following image :

 ![Preview](Reports/Files/Frequency-Analysis.png)